 Sam had a savory crepe, filled with cannellini beans and black cabbage.
 Cannellini beans are a very Tuscan food, so the choice was easy as to which crepe to get.
 The crepe had a nice chewy texture, with tender cabbage, and creamy soft beans.
 This came accompanied by a side of fried polenta (also typical of the region), which was perfectly crispy and soft inside.

-Veren had been dying to get his hands on a vegan pizza with cheese and this did not disappoint.
+Veren had been dying to get his hands on a vegan pizza in Florence (with cheese) and this did not disappoint.
 Having previously eaten a marinara pizza in a residential, non-tourist neighborhood the first night we arrived, his standards were up to snuff.
 At Crepapelle, the crust was crispy, the tomato sauce was rich, and it was topped with dollops of creamy, vegan cheese much like a finer grained ricotta.

 The only downside to this place is that its popularity is overwhelming itself!
 They seem to have only one or two people working in the kitchen and it took quite a while to get our food.
 We have gotten used to laid-back restaurants in Spain and are not demanding when we go to restaurants, so it wasn’t a huge deal, though it may be for some as this was definitely longer than the norm.
 The waitress apologized for the wait though, so maybe it was just a fluke!